 The following factors can add complexity to the design of an assembly line:

 Analytic methods can be used, but are limited due to the dynamic nature of the system.
 The impact of buffering, shift patterns, and product sequence quickly confounds this approach for line design and balancing.

-Simulation provides the perfect platform to test line designs in a fast and risk free environment.
-With a simple simulation of the line assembly operations you can identify system bottlenecks, run different production schedules, and evaluate the impact of design and scheduling decisions, such as buffering requirements and product mix.
-This "what-if" analysis can be done quickly and effectively to evaluate all the conflicting decision criteria.
+Simulation can create a well-balanced line that has the flexibility to hit targeted throughput consistently.
+With a simple simulation of the line assembly operations we can identify system bottlenecks, run different production schedules, and evaluate the impact of design and scheduling decisions, such as buffering requirements and product mix.
+This what-if analysis can be done quickly and accurately to evaluate all the conflicting decision criteria.